bridgoon97/bridgoon97.github.io/_pages/about.md

     # <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a third-year Ph.D. candidate in the [3D Audio and Applied Acoustics (3D3A) Lab](https://www.princeton.edu/3D3A/) at Princeton University, advised by Prof. Edgar Choueiri.
-I received a B.S. in Physics and a minor in art history at Peking University in 2019.
+I am a third-year Ph.D. candidate in the [3D Audio and Applied Acoustics (3D3A) Lab](https://www.princeton.edu/3D3A/) at Princeton University, advised by Prof. Edgar Choueiri.
+I received a B.S. in Physics and a minor in Art History at Peking University in 2019.

-I am generally interested in spatial audio processing, including binaural audio reproduction using loudspeakers and headphones, and sound field control.
+I am generally interested in spatial audio processing, including binaural audio reproduction using loudspeakers/headphones and sound field control.
 My current focus is on building robust and adaptive personal sound zone systems that allows headphone-free binaural audio delivery to multiple listeners.
 In my spare time, I am also enthusiastic in music performing & composing, and was an active member of the [Princeton Laptop Orchestra (PLOrk)](https://plork.princeton.edu/).